Kujō family

 Kujō family (九条家, Kujō-ke) is a Japanese aristocratic kin group.
 The family is a branch of Hokke and, by extension, a main branch of the Fujiwara clan.

 History

 The family claims descent from Fujiwara no Kanezane, third son of Fujiwara no Tadamichi.
 After the fall of the Taira clan in 1185, Kanezane became Sesshō and Kampaku with the support from Minamoto no Yoritomo; Kanezane then founded an independent family as of 1191, and the family name Kujō was named after a residence located on the road "Kujō-Ōji" (九条大路), where his family lived, built by his ancestor, Fujiwara no Mototsune.
-Since then, the Kujō became one of the five Fujiwara families from which the Sesshō and Kampaku could be chosen, later known as Five regent houses.
-The fourth and fifth shōgun of the Kamakura shogunate, Kujō Yoritsune and Kujō Yoritsugu, came from this family as well.
+Since then, the Kujō became one of the five Fujiwara families from which the Sesshō and Kampaku could be chosen, later known as the five regent houses.
+The fourth and fifth shōgun' of the Kamakura shogunate, Kujō Yoritsune and Kujō Yoritsugu, came from this family as well.

 After the Meiji Restoration, members of the Kujō clan were elevated to princedom and given the title Prince.